Lab:

 could uncomment them and delete the other lines that were

-in the current lines, using the commented-out lines as a
+being used instead, or you could change thepublickeyword toprotectedin the current lines, using the commented-out lines as a

 template.
-(The exact meanings of the
+(The exact meanings of thepublicandprotectedkeywords

-- Test your program in the same ways that you have tested it
+will be the focus of a future class.)
+Test your program in the same ways that you have tested it

 before and make sure that the program behavior is consistent